-Some of the meals ready for the morning for visitors and strangers are Sabudana Vada, Sabudana Pakoda, Sabudana Tikki, Roasted Makhana, Aloo Chaat, Fruit Chaat.
-Singhare ki poori, Dahi aloo, Samvat rice khichdi, fresh banana kofta are usually ready for the main meal.
-And carrot halwa, basundi, apple kheer, ladduus of coconut are ready in the dessert menu.
+Some of the meals ready for the morning for visitors and strangers are Sabudana Vada, Sabudana Pakoda, Sabudana Tikki, Roasted Makhana, Aloo Chaat, and Fruit Chaat.
+Singhare ki poori, Dahi aloo, Samvat rice khichdi, and fresh banana kofta are usually ready for the main meal.
+And carrot halwa, basundi, apple kheer, ladduus of coconut are ready on the dessert menu.

-Krishna Janmashtami Festival in Nepal: Krishna Jayanti 2076
+Krishna Janmashtami Festival in Nepal: Krishna Jayanti 2079

-Click here for Facebook Status for Shree Krishna Janamashthami 2019
+Click here for Facebook Status for Shree Krishna Janmashtami 2022

-Everywhere are colourful pictures depicting Lord Krishna in babyhood or as a handsome, dark-faced nobleman, Krishna literally meaning ‘dark’.
-His idols sit in shop windows and recesses banked with flowers and jewellery.
+Everywhere are colorful pictures depicting Lord Krishna in babyhood or as a handsome, dark-faced nobleman, Krishna meaning ‘dark’.
+His idols sit in shop windows and recesses banked with flowers and jewelry.

-Arrays of pictures affixed to walls, archways of temples and entrances of bazaar stalls tell of his fabulous loves and adventures.
-Pundits sit cross-legged on cloth-covered benches along the streets and in the temple grounds, reading stories of Krishna to flocks of eager listeners.
+Arrays of pictures affixed to walls, archways of temples, and entrances of bazaar stalls tell of his fabulous loves and adventures.
+Pundits sit cross-legged on cloth-covered benches along the streets and the temple grounds, reading stories of Krishna to flocks of eager listeners.

-Click here for Shree Krishna Janamashthami 2019 SMS in the Nepali Language
+Click here for Shree Krishna Janmashtami 2022 SMS in the Nepali Language

-Shree Krishna Janmashtami in Nepal is also known as Krishnashtami, Gokulashtami, Saatam Aatham, Srikrishna Jayanti, Shree Jayanti, Ashtami Rohini and sometimes merely as Janmashtami.
+Shree Krishna Janmashtami in Nepal is also known as Krishnashtami, Gokulashtami, Saatam Latham, Srikrishna Jayanti, Shree Jayanti, Ashtami Rohini, and sometimes merely as Janmashtami.